 Sylvain joined the Federal Reserve Bank of San Francisco in 2008 as a research advisor, and was promoted to vice president of Microeconomic and Macroeconomic Research in 2013.
 He also worked as a senior economist in the Division of International Finance at the Board of Governors of the Federal Reserve System in Washington, D.C., and as a senior economist in Macroeconomic Research at the Federal Reserve Bank of Philadelphia.

 From May 2016 until July 2018, Sylvain served as Deputy Governor of the Bank of Canada.
-As a member of the Bank’s Governing Council, he shared responsibility for decisions on monetary policy and financial system stability and for setting the Bank’s strategic direction.
+As a member of its Governing Council, he shared responsibility for decisions on monetary policy and financial system stability and for setting its strategic direction.

-Born in Montréal, Canada, Sylvain received his bachelor’s and master’s degrees in economics from McGill University and obtained a PhD in economics from the University of Rochester.
+Born in Montréal, Canada, Sylvain received his bachelor’s and master’s degrees in economics from McGill University and obtained a doctor of philosophy in economics from the University of Rochester.
 He has served as Editorial Advisor for the Canadian Journal of Economics.